Powered by RND

 About Scouting for Growth

-There are over 140,000 FinTech ventures out there, including FinTechs, InsurTechs, HealthTechs, and WealthTechs.
+Over 170,000 FinTech ventures are out there, including FinTechs, InsurTechs, HealthTechs, and WealthTechs.
 And the number keeps on changing every month.
 One statistic remains the same: 25% of these ventures have received investment and support from the financing world.
-75% of these businesses still seek financing support from institutional and corporate investors alongside value-creating commercial collaboration opportunities with Global Fortune 500.
+75% of these businesses still seek financing support from institutional and corporate investors alongside value-creating commercial partnership opportunities with Global Fortune 500 companies.
 Through this podcast series, I would like to demystify the world of corporate venturing, including how corporations collaborate with growth ventures, how venture capitalists and corporate venture capitalists make investment and collaboration choices in ventures and give tech founders and entrepreneurs, the strategies, tactics, tools, and techniques to build, grow and scale their business by understanding how those with financing power think.
 So, listen in, share and comment as you see fit.

 Podcast website

-Listen to Scouting for Growth, The Level Up Podcast w/ Paul Alex and many other podcasts from around the world with the radio.net app
+Listen to Scouting for Growth, Right About Now with Ryan Alford and many other podcasts from around the world with the radio.net app

 Get the free radio.net app